USTA Junior Team Tennis

 In singles, the first server shall serve one point from the right side.
 The second server shall serve two points, starting on the left side and ending on the right side.
 The players continue to alternate serving two points each, until one wins a minimum of seven points with a two point margin.
 Players change ends of the court every six (6) points

-Summer: Matches are played Fridays at 10:00 AM.
+Summer: Matches are played Saturdays at 1:00 PM.

 The 15-minute default rule is in effect for all scheduled matches.